FAA CERTIFICATION

 Certification

 The special issuance letter is very specific in its requirements.
 The pilot is responsible for seeing that each provision of the letter is met.
-The AME is authorized at any time to revoke the medical certificate.
+The AME is authorized at any time to recommend to the FAA to revoke the medical certificate.
+The AME can advise the pilot that they should not exercise the privileges of their medical certificate if non-compliance with the Special Issuance is suspected or confirmed.
 Return to flight duty is a particularly vulnerable time for the recovering pilot.
 A return to the same atmosphere that supported the addictive behavior is a time for heightened awareness.